 Note that to be able to take advantage of the absolute encoder on the output of the azimuth gearbox, these two pulleys must be the same number of teeth.
+We used 44T in 2017.
 Also note that we now use HTD, 5mm pitch, 9mm wide belts.
 To minimize "backlash" due to belt stretch during direction reversals and possible slipping of teeth, these belts need to be fairly tight.
 Earlier versions used XL type belts which weren't quite as smooth or robust to the loads.
 The pulleys are a little wider than the belts in order to accommodate the posi-traction motion.
-One thing we struggled with in this design was durability of the hex driven azimuth pulley.
+One thing we struggled with in this design was durabiltiy of the hex driven azimuth pulley.
 We prevented outright failure by JB Welding an SAE aluminum washer in around the boss surrounding the hex.
 This washer took the hoop stress and prevented the cracks we were seeing at the hex vertices.
 The hex fit can still loosen a bit due to wear over the course of a tournament, leading to some backlash in the system.
-We inspect for this closely and change them out as soon as we see one with some relative motion.
-The hex shaft-mounted azimuth pulley is retained on its shaft with a washer and button head screw.
-Note that in order to keep the overall packaging as tight as possible, we cut down the hex shafts to custom length and re-drill/tap the ends.
+We inspected for this closely and changed them out as soon as we saw one with some relative motion.
+The hex shaft-mounted azimuth pulley was retained on its shaft with a washer and button head screw.
+An off the shelf aluminum 1⁄2" hex pulley could be used, but we were looking to save weight and eliminate the backlash associated with the typical clearance fit.
+Note that in order to keep the overall packaging as tight/low as possible, we cut down the stock versaplanetary hex shafts to custom length and re-drilled/tapped the ends.
 Off the shelf shafts could be used if the azimuth actuator axis is moved further away from the Swerve Drive.
+The larger clearance pulley could also likely be an off the shelf pulley with a large bore.
+The Swerve Pivot Hub would just need slight re-design to accommodate it.